electric-sql/electric/docs/usage/data-modelling/migrations.md

 There are currently a number of limitations on the data models and migrations that ElectricSQL supports.

+### Table names

+To avoid name clashes between tables, we recommend naming your tables such that they match this regex: `[a-z][A-Za-z0-9_]`.
+Internally, any character that is not part of that regex will be removed, e.g. `_myTable` will be stripped to `myTable`.
+This may lead to name clashes between tables, e.g. `_myTable`, `123myTable`, and `myTable` all clash.

+In addition, we capitalise the first letter of table names.
+Hence, tables named `myTable` and `MyTable` clash.

 ### Default schema

 Only tables in the default schema named [`public`](https://www.postgresql.org/docs/14/ddl-schemas.html#DDL-SCHEMAS-PUBLIC) can be electrified at the moment.